 Business Writing Style Guide

-While discussing new writing projects with potential clients, I am frequently asked which style guide for business writing I follow.
-While I’ve read the style guides from several publishers during my career, I don’t rigorously follow any; style guides tend to be too long and rules too obscure to for me to consistently remember.
+While discussing new writing projects with potential clients, I am frequently asked which business writing style guide I follow.
+While I’ve read the style guides from several publishers, I don’t rigorously follow any; style guides tend to be too long and rules too obscure to for me to consistently remember.

-For my own style guide for business writing, I’ve selected an amalgam of what I feel are common-sense high-level British and American writing rules.
-I thought I’d consolidate them here in an informal, concise style guide that I can point clients and co-workers to when I’m asked next time.
+For my own business writing style guide, I’ve developed an amalgam of what I feel are common-sense high-level British and American writing rules.
+I’ve consolidated them here in an informal, concise guide that I can point clients and co-workers to when I’m asked next time.

-Since my writing shares characteristics of both British and American styles, this document can also serve as a guide to the differences between both styles of writing.
+Since my writing style shares characteristics of both British and American, this document can also serve as a guide to the differences between both styles of writing.

-American English requires that acronyms – F.B.I., N.S.A., C.I.A., etc. – must have periods between each letter, since these are abbreviations.
+American English requires that acronyms – F.B.I., N.S.A., C.I.A., etc. – have periods between each letter, since these are abbreviations.
 British English doesn’t, making FBI, NSA, CIA, etc. all correct.
-I follow British rules.
+I prefer the look of the British approach, and follow that rule.

 Both styles generally require periods for Latin abbreviations, including e.g. and i.e. I follow this rule.